Defining Algorithms

 • Python Script: the Python script to be executed during algorithm computation.

-• Outputs: the set of results computed by the algorithm and which will be read by the element referencing the algorithm based on usage.
+• Outputs: the set of results computed by the algorithm, which will be read by the element referencing the algorithm based on usage.

 Thing Definition Insight Metric

-The Algorithm is computed daily, and takes in input the static values and metrics data according to the selected Dataset Range (e.g. Last 24 Hours).
+The Algorithm is computed daily, and takes as input the static values and metrics data according to the selected Dataset Range (e.g. Last 24 Hours).

 Location Insight Metric